 Is an ER visit warranted?
-Even if the wounds are very superficial, you should offer care in the form of first-aid if the person will accept it.
+Even if the wounds are very superficial, offer care in the form of first-aid if the person will accept it.
 The process of cleaning and bandaging someone’s self-harm wounds is a way to provide very tangible care to that individual.
 It says, louder than words, “I’m here.
 I care.
 I’m not turning away from you.”
-That care, even if “unnecessary” shows the individual that they deserve care and that you are available to give it – two factors that might reduce self-harm episodes in the future.
+That care, even if “unnecessary,” shows the individual that they deserve care and that you are available to give it – two factors that might reduce self-harm episodes in the future.

 Although you may want to wait until the initial shock wears off, don’t avoid talking about self-harm.
 The more of the topic is avoided, the more it is implicitly shamed, and the more likely it is that the shame of silence will fuel future, covert episodes of self-harm.

 Don’t demand a long talk, especially with teens, but invite the conversation to happen.
 When it does, listen to the individual’s experience and avoid the temptation to fix.

 You may want to talk with your teen about how to communicate around the issue.
 Let them know they can tell you about episodes of harm without judgment.
 See #7 and #8 for strategies to reduce the frequency.

 Being a good parent, caregiver, or friend to someone who is self-harming requires that you take good care of yourself.
 Seeking support around this issue can be tricky, as teens can rightfully feel like their privacy has been violated if a parent speaks too freely to others about their issue.
 Show discernment in who you choose to confide in for support, and identify one or two people who can support you through the experience.
 If you need more support seek therapy yourself so you can be a better support to your teen.

 Mental health struggles cannot be remedied through discipline.
 First, seek to understand.